 VETTED BY THE VERTICALE

-Though it is female-driven, only 2% of factory workers make a living wage.
-Able holds themselves accountable by using a third party called “Accountable” to calculate and ensure they are paying their partners a living wage, compensating their needs and ensuring consumers that they are supporting a brand that cares deeply for their workers.
+ABLE publicly holds themselves accountable by using a third party called “Accountable” to calculate and ensure they are paying their production partners a living wage and meeting their needs.

 Global Organic Textile Standard (GOTS) Cotton